Eating Disorders & Type 1 Diabetes

 Studies show that people with type 1 diabetes are more likely to develop an eating disorder.
 An eating disorder can cause someone with diabetes to mismanage their condition by skipping meals, eating too much, restricting the amount of insulin they take or stopping their insulin altogether.
 This can result in serious health problems like diabetic ketoacidosis, vision problems or other conditions.

 At Melrose Center, we know that your recovery is possible.
-We’ve successfully treated eating disorders for over 30 years.
+We’ve successfully treated eating disorders for over 35 years.
 Our psychologists, psychiatrists, medical doctors, registered dietitians and other specialists are leaders in specialized care for people with type 1 diabetes and an eating disorder.
-We work closely with endocrinologists and the world-renowned Park Nicollet International Diabetes Center so we can guide you through every step of your recovery.
+We work closely with

 - An increase in Hemoglobin A1C (blood sugar)